Moncton: Climate

 Despite being less than 50 km from the Bay of Fundy and less than 30 km from the Northumberland Strait, the climate tends to be more continental than maritime during the summer and winter seasons, with maritime influences somewhat tempering the transitional seasons of spring and autumn.

 Moncton has a warm summer humid continental climate (Köppen climate classification Dfb) with uniform precipitation distribution.
 Winter days are typically cold but sunny, with solar radiation generating some warmth.
 Daytime high temperatures usually range a few degrees below the freezing point.
 Major snowfalls can result from Nor'easter ocean storms moving up the east coast of North America.
 These major snowfalls typically average 20–30 cm (8–12 in) and are frequently mixed with rain or freezing rain.
 Spring is often delayed because the sea ice that forms in the nearby Gulf of St. Lawrence during the winter requires time to melt, and this cools onshore winds, which can extend inland as far as Moncton.
 The ice burden in the gulf has diminished considerably over the last decade, and the springtime cooling effect has weakened as a result.
 Daytime temperatures above freezing are typical by late February.
-Trees are usually in full leaf by late May.
-Summers are warm, sometimes hot, as well as humid due to the seasonal prevailing westerly winds strengthening the climate's continental tendencies.
+Trees are usually in full leaf by May.
+Summers are warm, sometimes hot, and can be somewhat humid due to the seasonal prevailing westerly winds strengthening the climate's continental tendencies.
 Daytime highs sometimes reach more than 30 °C (86 °F).
-Rainfall is generally modest, especially in late July and August, and periods of drought are not uncommon.
+Rainfall is generally modest, especially in late July and August, and short periods of drought occur on occasion.
 Autumn daytime temperatures remain mild until late October.
 First snowfalls usually do not occur until late November and consistent snow cover on the ground does not happen until late December.
 New Brunswick's Fundy coast occasionally experiences the effects of post-tropical storms.
 The stormiest weather of the year, with the greatest precipitation and the strongest winds, usually occurs during the fall/winter transition (November to mid-January).

 The highest temperature ever recorded in Moncton was 37.8 C on August 18 and 19, 1935.
 The coldest ever recorded was -37.8 C on February 5, 1948.